Natural Hazard Risks in Oklahoma City, OK

 Population: 681K · Oklahoma

 Oklahoma City faces varying levels of natural hazard risk.
 The highest risk is from tornados (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Oklahoma City, OK.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Oklahoma City, OK.

 Hazard Risk Overview